syahfei-venturo/multi-ai-advisor-mcp/README.md

 ```
 what are the most important skills for success in today's job market,
-you can use gemma3:1b, llama3.2:1b, deepseek-r1:1.5b to help you
 ```

 Claude will query all default models and provide a synthesized response based on their different perspectives.